My Hair is Changing, Help!

 The best part about these multivitamins is that many of them come with an increase in Vitamin D and biotin!
 Vitamin D is good for the health of our bone, and immune system functions and biotin, of course, is the supplement that aids us in the growth of our hair, skin, and nails.

 Tip #4 Work It Out

-> If you are not yet into yoga, Zumba or a cardio class, get into it girl!
+If you are not yet into yoga, Zumba, or a cardio class, get into it girl!

-> Working out not only helps us to understand that summer body that so many of us want, but it also helps to ease down on stress which is a common factor in hair breakage and fall out.
+Working out not only helps us to understand that summer body that so many of us want, but it also helps to ease down on stress which is a common factor in hair breakage and falls out.

-> In the article referencing Jada Pinkett-Smith and her recent hair loss, stress is a common factor among women who experience hair loss or conditions such as alopecia and the closer you reach your late thirties the more prone you are to it.
+In the article referencing Jada Pinkett-Smith and her recent hair loss, stress is a common factor among women who experience hair loss or conditions such as alopecia and the closer you reach your late thirties the more prone you are to it.
 In short, working out is a way to cut down on the constant stress and to improve your overall health!